A Relaxed Lagrange Multiplier Approach for Phase Field Models: Numerical results

-\textbf{Example 3.} We now compare our CSAV-CN scheme with the original SAV-CN scheme by solving a benchmark problem for the Allen-Cahn equation.
-This benchmark problem is widely used in articles such as \cite{shen2019}.
-The parameter values we use are: $\epsilon = 0.01$, $\lambda = 0.01$, $\Omega=[0,1]^{2}$, and numerical parameters $s=4$, $\alpha=10^{-6}$.
-The initial condition is selected as follows:
+\textbf{Example 3.} In this example, we compare the performance of the RLM-CN scheme with the original SAV-CN scheme, {the} RSAV-CN scheme and the LM-CN scheme.
+For the Allen-Cahn equation, we consider the domain $\Omega=[0,L_{x}]\times[0,L_{y}]$ and choose the initial condition as follows: